blocoio/android-template/README.md

 # Getting started

+### Script
+1. Download this repository extract and open the folder
+2. Run `newproject.sh` script to create a copy with the name you want
+3. On `app`, change the package on the `mode` lazy var
+4. On `theme.xml` & `colors.xml` set your application primary and secondary colors

+And you're ready to start working on your new app.

+### Manual
 1. Download this repository extract and open the template folder on Android Studio
 2. Rename the app package `io.bloco.template`
 3. Check if the manifest package was renamed along with the package